bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 We can now make this change permanent.

-- Add the following line to the script and `Run`
+- Add the following line to the script and press `Run`:

 ```default
 - rotate by 4 degrees around (0, 0, 1)